simp/pupmod-simp-simp_bolt/README.md

 Once the `simp_bolt` module has been applied to a server and one or more target systems, Bolt is ready for use.
-All commands provided assume you have changed users to the appropriate account using `su` on the Bolt server system.
+All commands provided assume you have changed users to the appropriate account using `su` on the Bolt controller system.
 Entering the command `bolt` by itself will display the help information.

 To run a remote command, `su` to the bolt user and execute